 Managing a pasture is just as important as choosing the right seed.
-Our highly experienced team of territory managers can offer valuable and timely advice to guide farmers, agronomists and retailers in making the right decisions.
+Our highly experienced team of Territory Managers can offer valuable and timely advice to guide farmers, agronomists and retailers in making the right decisions.

-Heritage Seeds' Territory Managers have an intimate knowledge of the eco-agricultural aspects of their area plus the resources and back-up from regional agronomists and technical support from research, seed production and plant breeding nationally and internationally.
+Barenbrug's Territory Managers have an intimate knowledge of the eco-agricultural aspects of their area plus the resources and back-up from regional agronomists and technical support from research, seed production and plant breeding nationally and internationally.

-Your Territory Manager can offer guidance on such things as:
+Your Territory Manager can offer guidance on:

 - Pasture and crop economics

 - Crop sequencing

 - Paddock selection and preparation

 - Fertiliser

 - Weed and pest control

 - Grazing management

 - Animal production and health issues

 - Fodder conservation

 - Lawns and turf

 - Winter grain and summer grain crops

 - Temperate and tropical species

 - Seed treatments.

-Contact details for your Heritage Seeds Territory Manager are located on the back cover.
+Contact details for your Barenbrug Territory Manager are located on the back cover.